NHS Medical Doctor Degree Apprenticeship Programme - 2025 Guide

 The critical difference lies in the method of study.
 In the apprenticeship programme, you'll gain hands-on experience while studying, thus earning while you learn.
 In a traditional degree, full-time study comes first, followed by paid work.

 Yes, a distinctive feature of the apprenticeship programme is that students will receive a salary while they learn, providing relief from the financial burden often associated with medical education.
-It is currently unclear what this salary would be as of 2024.
+Apprentices will be employed on local terms and conditions of service, with salaries calculated using Annex 21 of the NHS Terms and Conditions of Service.
+In the first year, apprentices will receive 60% of the Foundation Year 1 salary, which will increase incrementally each year

 Absolutely.
 The apprenticeship programme, adhering to General Medical Council standards, offers the same opportunities for specialisation after qualifying as a doctor as a traditional degree.